nicoespeon/understandlegacycode.com/content/blog/quick-way-to-add-tests-when-code-does-side-effects/index.md

 ---
-title: A quick way to add tests when code is doing side-effects
+title: A quick way to add tests when code has database or HTTP calls
 date: 2020-05-09T21:47:33.298Z
 image: /assets/code-in-time.jpg
 description: >-